shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 ['Programming', 'syllabus.txt', 'Maths', 'English']
 ```

 The second method is *os.scandir()*.
 It returns an iterator of [*os.DirEntry*](https://docs.python.org/3/library/os.html#os.DirEntry) objects corresponding to all entries in the first layer of the directory tree.
-So the results should be similar to *os.listdir()* to some extent. *stat* info can also be accessed by  *DirEntry* objects.
+So the results are similar to *os.listdir()* to some extent. *stat* info can also be accessed by  *DirEntry* objects.

 ```python
 >>> import os